acenet-arc/cloud_from_a_to_z/_episodes/the-internet.md

 ![the internet](../fig/the-internet.svg)

 The Internet is the world wide interconnection of networks of computers.
-So what is a network of computers?
+So what is a [**computer network**](../reference#computer-network)?
 Many of us have a local network at home and at work.
 We have a router (often wi-fi) which our computer or computers connect to which routes information from one computer to another.
 We can communicate between software programs and transfer files between computers on such a network even if they were not connected to the Internet.
 This is what many of the first networks of computers were like, though they used wires instead of wifi.
-These networks only allowed sharing of information between local computers, often called a Local Area Network (LAN).
+These networks only allowed sharing of information between local computers, often called a Local Area Network ([**LAN**](../reference#lan)).

 ## IP Addresses
 ![local network](../fig/local-networks.svg)

 How do these computers know where to send data or where to request it from?
-They use what is known as Internet Protocol address (IP address).
+They use what is known as Internet Protocol address ([**IP address**](../reference#ip-address)).
 These can be thought of the computer version of postal address.
 Each device on a network is assigned an IP address.
-This address is used to route data to the correct device.
+This address is used to by [**routers**](../reference#router) to route data to the correct device.
 Within a LAN, IP addresses often have the form `192.168.###.###` by convention.
 If you see an IP that looks like this it is likely the IP address of a computer on a local private network such as your home or office network.

 Many of these local area networks exist around the world and the Internet connects these smaller networks together which is where the name Internet comes from, interconnected network (Internet).